Casimir-Polder interaction of neutrons with metal or dielectric surfaces: Discussion

-\paragraph{Discussion.} In an experiment, applied magnetic fields are typically $B_\mathrm{ext}\lesssim 5\mathrm{T}$, such that the critical distance \mbox{$z_\mathrm{nret}=c/\omega_{\uparrow\downarrow} =c/(\gamma_\mathrm{n}B_\mathrm{ext})\gtrsim 0.32\,\mathrm{m}$} for the non-retarded limit is much larger than typical distances in experiments which vary from $\mathrm{nm}$ to $\mu\mathrm{m}$.
-We have $z\ll z_\mathrm{nret}$, such that we find ourselves in the non-retarded limit.
-For all practical cases, we can hence expand the potential to leading order of the external magnetic field.
-The results are summarised in Tab.~\ref{tab:1}.
-For the perfect conductor and the plasma model, the potential persists even of vanishing external magnetic field.
-For the two other models instead, the potential is linear in the applied magnetic field.
+In an experiment, applied magnetic fields are typically $B_\mathrm{ext}\lesssim 5\mathrm{T}$, such that the critical distance \mbox{$z_\mathrm{nret}=c/\omega_{\uparrow\downarrow} =c/(\gamma_\mathrm{N}B_\mathrm{ext})\gtrsim 0.32\,\mathrm{m}$} for the nonretarded limit is much larger than typical distances in experiments which vary from $\mathrm{nm}$ to $\mu\mathrm{m}$.
+We have $z\ll z_\mathrm{nret}$, such that we find ourselves in the nonretarded limit.
+Since each model exhibits its own characteristic frequencies, one can identify different asymptotes for each model where the potential can be described by power laws.
+The asymptotes together with the corresponding ranges of validity are summarised in Tab.~\ref{tab:1}.
+The dispersive parts of these asymptotes with their analogues for magnetic atoms which have previously been reported for metals \cite{Henkel05, Haakh09} and dielectrics \cite{0831} with two exceptions: our \mbox{$z\ll z_\mathrm{critical}$} asymptote for a Drude metal differs from that given in Refs.~\cite{Henkel05, Haakh09}, because we do not employ a high-frequency cut-off, whereas the \mbox{$z\gg z_\mathrm{critical}$} regime for dielectrics is very specific to neutron interactions and has hence not been considered for atoms.

+The asymptotes show that for the perfect conductor and the plasma model, the potential persists even of vanishing external magnetic field.
+For the two other models instead, the potential vanishes in the limit of vanishing external magnetic field.
 We note that the different models lead to a variety of asymptotic power laws for the distance dependence.
-For instance, it is seen that the perfect-conductor limit does not commute with the nonretarded limit for the plasma model, in contrast to the case of the atomic Casimir--Polder potential \cite{0296}.
+Interestingly, it is seen that the perfect-conductor limit does not commute with the nonretarded limit for the plasma model, in contrast to the case of the Casimir--Polder potential of an electrically polarisable atom \cite{0296}.
 In addition, there are marked differences between the plasma and Drude models, making this interaction a new and sensitive test case for the Drude--plasma debate in Casimir physics \cite{Brevik06,Bordag09}.
-Ultimately, the strong model-dependence of the neutron Casimir--Polder potential stems from its mixed electric-magnetic interaction in a short-distance regime, which is analogous to the case of the anomalous magnetic moment of the electron \cite{Bennett13}.
+Ultimately, the strong model-dependence of the neutron Casimir--Polder potential stems from its mixed electric--magnetic interaction in a short-distance regime, which is analogous to the case of the anomalous magnetic moment of the electron \cite{Bennett13,Bennet18}.